-- A nutritious and healthy
+- A nutritious and healthy canteen

-canteen

-- Financial support for equipment and programsSupporting school outcomes

 - Quality school uniforms

-- Assistance to Achievers

 - Enhanced learning environment

 - Parents voice in school matters

+- Financial support for equipment and programs

+- Supporting school outcomes

+- Assistance to Achievers

 Financial assistance is available to students selected to represent the school at State, National and Regional levels in sporting and academic school related competitions and activities.
 To be eligible for assistance the family contribution must have been paid by the end of Term 1.